 Recommendation Description Time Frame Status and Resourcing 7.
-Consider Review of Manufactured Home Park Policies Manufactured homes and mobile homes provide important affordable housing options for people in the electoral areas.
-It is recommended that the qRD review current manufactured home park policies and consider supporting the expansion of existing manufactured/mobile home parks where provincial septic and water servicing standards can be met.
-Medium Staff time for research, report and public engagement.
-8. Develop Process to Track Rental Housing Units It is recommended that the Regional District set up a voluntary online registry to track rental housing units in the electoral areas.
-Without building permit authority or business licensing authority, the qRD has no way to track rental housing units in the electoral areas.
-In addition, it is recommended that the qRD work closely with BC Housing to track new construction in the electoral areas.
-Medium Staff time and consultant services to design and develop a voluntary online rental housing registry.
-Staff time to liaise with BC Housing to improve the tracking of new construction in the electoral areas.
-9. Consider Establishment of Regional Housing Reserve Fund It is recommended that the qRD collaborate with the City of Powell River and consider the establishment of a regional housing reserve fund to support housing projects.
+Consider Establishment of Regional Housing Reserve Fund It is recommended that the qRD collaborate with the City of Powell River and consider the establishment of a regional housing reserve fund to support housing projects.
 Regional Districts can borrow funds, by going through the legislated process (Local Government Act , Part 5, S.185(b), Part 6, S.210(d), and Part 6).
 Funds could be used to support land acquisition and affordable housing development.
 The qRD could partner with a not-for-profit housing provider to develop and manage the property.
 There are many examples of local governments purchasing land and buildings for the purpose of developing affordable housing.
 Grant funding through higher levels of government could assist with purchase and any potential required renovation of building.
-Long Consultant services to develop the business plan, bylaws and bank support for the loan.
-10. Complete an Updated Housing Needs Study in 2028 The time frame for this Housing Needs Study is five years.
-The Provincial government has mandated that Housing Needs Reports be completed every five years.
-Long Staff time and consultant services.
+Long Staff resources and consultant services will be needed to be dedicated to this work.
+8. Prepare Housing Needs Report in 2028 The Provincial government has mandated that HNRs be completed every five years.
+Long Staff resources and consultant services will need to be dedicated for this work.